-- F. It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads. - 4.
-COVID-19 Symptoms.
+- 4. COVID-19 Symptoms.
 COVID-19 presents with flu-like symptoms (fever, loss of smell and taste, cough, runny nose or sore throat, headache or body aches, and in some cases diarrhea and vomiting) or acute respiratory illness symptoms (i.e. cough, shortness of breath), etc. - 5.
 Risk and Complications.
 Elderly people with chronic conditions are currently the most at risk from complications from COVID-19.
 Given the vulnerable populations within the County's care, careful adherence to this plan and guidance provided by the Richland County Public Health Manager/Local Health Officer is essential. - 6.
 Limiting Risk/Non-Pharmaceutical Interventions.
-The first line of defense to help slow the spread of COVID-19 before a vaccine is available and to ease the burden on healthcare providers include the following: - 6.01 Staying home when sick; - 6.02 Covering coughs and sneezes using a tissue or sleeve, and disposing of the tissue properly immediately afterwards; - 6.03 Washing hands often using hot water and soap for 20 seconds or longer, and immediately washing your hands with soap and water for at least 20 seconds after coughing or sneezing; - 6.04 Routinely cleaning frequently touched surfaces using a disinfectant bearing an EPAapproved emerging viral pathogens claims label, such as: Peroxide, Hypochlorite (bleach), Alcohol based germicidal, as through CDC guidance. - 6.05 Avoid touching your eyes, nose, and mouth with unwashed hands; - 6.06 Not shaking hands with others; - 6.07 Avoiding close contact with people who are sick, and keeping a six-six-foot distance between yourself and other people if COVID-19 is spreading in the community; - 6.08 Cleaning and disinfecting tables, doorknobs, light switches, countertops, desks, phones, keyboards, toilets, faucets, sinks and any other areas frequently touched by others; - 6.09 Avoiding travel to areas with verified COVID-19 infections (see Travel Restrictions below); - 6.10 Avoiding non-essential large gatherings in accordance with guidance from federal, state and local officials $\frac{1}{2}$ - 6.11 Avoiding non-essential visits to long term care facilities; and direction of the Public Health Manager/Local Health Officer and the County Administrator.
-The scope of that coordination shall include, but is not limited to:
+The first line of defense to help slow the spread of COVID-19 before a vaccine is available and to ease the burden on healthcare providers include the following: - 6.01 Staying home when sick; - 6.02 Covering coughs and sneezes using a tissue or sleeve, and disposing of the tissue properly immediately afterwards; - 6.03 Washing hands often using hot water and soap for 20 seconds or longer, and immediately washing your hands with soap and water for at least 20 seconds after coughing or sneezing; - 6.04 Routinely cleaning frequently touched surfaces using a disinfectant bearing an EPAapproved emerging viral pathogens claims label, such as: Peroxide, Hypochlorite (bleach), Alcohol based germicidal, as through CDC guidance. - 6.05 Avoid touching your eyes, nose, and mouth with unwashed hands; - 6.06 Not shaking hands with others; - 6.07 Avoiding close contact with people who are sick, and keeping a six-foot distance between yourself and other people if COVID-19 is spreading in the community; - 6.08 Cleaning and disinfecting tables, doorknobs, light switches, countertops, desks, phones, keyboards, toilets, faucets, sinks and any other areas frequently touched by others; - 6.09 Avoiding travel to areas with verified COVID-19 infections (see Travel Restrictions below); - 6.10 Avoiding non-essential large gatherings in accordance with guidance from federal, state and local officials; - 6.11 Avoiding non-essential visits to long term care facilities; and - 6.12 Wearing a face (nose and mouth) covering. - 7.
+Response Coordination.
+The Public Health Manager/Local Health Officer for Richland County shall be the lead officer; the Richland County Emergency Management Director shall be responsible for coordinating Richland County's response to COVID-19 under the direction of the Public Health Manager/Local Health Officer and the County Administrator.
+The scope of that coordination shall include, but is not limited to: - 7.01 Consulting with federal, state, and local emergency management and public health officials concerning the County's overall response to COVID-19;